The Classical World and Spinor Formalisms of General Relativity: SPIN-AFFINE GEOMETRY

-in agreement with the covariant constancy of the $\Sigma$-objects.
+in agreement with the covariant constancy property of the $\Sigma $-objects.

-If $\gamma$ is taken as a covariantly constant quantity in the $\gamma $-formalism, we may recover the expression (2.43) from Eq.
-(2.71), and achieve a metric specification of $\Phi_{a}$ that enhances the absence of geometric electromagnetic fields, namely,
+The information on the spin-affine pieces $\theta _{a}$ and $\Phi _{a}$ is encoded into Eq.
+(3.71).
+In case $\gamma $ is taken as a covariantly constant quantity in the $\gamma $-formalism, we may recover the expression (3.43) and achieve a metric specification of $\Phi _{a}$ that enhances the absence of electromagnetic fields, namely [5]